-Students who want to inspect and/or challenge the content of their records may do so by obtaining the appropriate forms from the Office of Student Services.
+Students who want to inspect and/or challenge the content of their records may do so by obtaining the appropriate forms from the Academic Advising office.
 Students may only have access to their records in programs to which they have been admitted and enrolled.